 The study of avian migration presents a distinctive challenge due to the many ways a bird can be considered a 'migrant', most of which are difficult to measure directly.
 This is a common problem in comparative biology, as many times the traits that researchers are interested in are difficult to wrangle into a simple dataset.

-The first part of my dissertation is focused on the efficacy of Structured Hidden Markov Models (SHMMs) in identifying threshold traits - discretized traits with underlying one-dimensional continuous variation.
-Unlike standard, generalized Hidden Markov models, SHMMs allow us to impose specific structures on the hidden states, representing hypotheses about the underlying architecture of the trait.
-I used SHMMs to model the evolution of discrete threshold characters, manipulating them to represent the quantitative threshold model.
+The first part of my dissertation focuses on the efficacy of Structured Hidden Markov Models (SHMMs) in identifying threshold traits - discretized traits with underlying one-dimensional continuous variation.
 This approach allows us to test whether a discrete trait is best described as a one-dimensional threshold trait, even when only discrete data are available.